kinjames/30-days-js/README.md

 ## tailwind css

-I ws also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up on his sleeve to share.
+I was also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up on his sleeve to share.

 I learnt most of the string methods, math methods, array properties and array methods.